SAFETY OF COLGATE TOTAL* TOOTHPASTE WITH TRICLOSAN

 Safety reviews of triclosan in toothpaste by regulators around the world

-The U.S. Food and Drug Administration (FDA), leading health regulatory agencies around the world, and other independent sources have also reviewed and confirmed triclosan's safe and effective use in Colgate* Total* toothpaste.
+The U.S. Food and Drug Administration (FDA), leading health regulatory agencies around the world, and other independent sources have reviewed and confirmed triclosan's safe and effective use in the earlier Colgate Total* toothpaste.

-On September 6, 2016, the FDA published its final rule on consumer antibacterial hand soaps, that prohibits the continued use of triclosan and 18 other antibacterial ingredients, as of September 6, 2017.
+On September 6, 2016, the FDA published its final rule on consumer antibacterial hand soaps that prohibits the continued use of triclosan and 18 other antibacterial ingredients, as of September 6, 2017.
 The FDA concluded that soap manufacturers had not submitted adequate safety evidence for use in these products; the agency did not conclude that triclosan in soap is unsafe.
-The FDA's rule with respect to consumer antibacterial hand soaps does not impact Colgate* Total's* NDA approval, which has not changed.
+The FDA's rule with respect to consumer antibacterial hand soaps does not impact the NDA approval of the earlier formula of Colgate Total's*, which has not changed.